Skip to main content

 Insurance usually covers cardiac imaging when there is a clear clinical indication like symptoms, abnormal labs, or strong family history.
 Calcium scores are often self-pay (about $100).
 CCTAs and stress tests usually require prior authorization, which our team handles.

 You should repeat heart imaging every 2 to 5 years if the first scan showed disease and we are tracking response to treatment.
-Stable patients with clean scans can wait 5 to 10 years.
+Stable patients with clear scans can wait 5 to 10 years.
 The right interval depends on your specific findings and risk profile.

 Deep-Dive Questions